whitemike889/VimeoNetworking/README.md

 ### Saved Accounts

-`AuthenticationController` saves the accounts it authenticates in the Keychain.
-The next time your application opens, you should first attempt to load a previously authenticated account before prompting the user to authenticate again.
+`AuthenticationController` saves the accounts it successfully authenticates in the Keychain.
+The next time your application opens, you should first attempt to load a previously authenticated account before prompting the user to authenticate.

 ```Swift
 do {